 [Section 175SA inserted by No. 75 of 1992 s.
 4 (as amended by No. 43 of 1996 s.
 26).]

 175SB.
-Disclosure of electoral expenditure incurred by candidates
+Electoral expenditure by candidate, return as to required

 The agent of a person who is a candidate in an election (not being a person included in a group) shall, before the expiration of 15 weeks after the polling day in the election, lodge a return with the Electoral Commissioner in an approved form setting out details of all electoral expenditure in relation to the election incurred by or with the authority of the candidate.